-If you need help in bringing your empty property back into use please contact James Bradley, our Empty Homes Project Officer by completing the online form at www.northwarks.gov.uk /emptyhomes, by telephoning 01827 715341, or by email to email@example.com.
+If you need help in bringing your empty property back into use please contact our Empty Homes Project Officer using the contact details below.

 My bill includes an amount brought forward that I've either paid or don't owe?

-Because we have to print, envelope and despatch nearly 30,000 council tax and business rate bills, our records were closed down as at 27 February 2013 so any payment or change to your account won't show on your bill but it will be reflected on your account.
-By signing up to our Self Service facility at http://www.northwarks.gov.uk/ you can check your account at any time.
+Because we have to print, envelope and despatch nearly 30,000 council tax and business rate bills, our records were closed down as at 21 February 2018 so any payment or change to your account won't show on your bill but it will be reflected on your account.
+By signing up to our Self Service facility you can check your account at any time.

 My local parish council has increased their charge -why?

-Parish councils are independent of North Warwickshire Borough Council therefore you should approach them direct.
-Contact details can be found at http://www.northwarks.gov.uk/info/200155/councillors/128/parish_and_town_councillors
+Parish councils are independent of North Warwickshire Borough Council, therefore, you should approach them directly.

 Can I pay my bill over twelve months?

-Yes if we receive a written request before 15 April 2013.
-If we receive your written request after that we will spread your bill over the remaining monthly instalments.
+Yes, if we receive your written request we will spread your bill over the remaining monthly instalments.

 Council tax contact details can be found below.